-It always amuses me to see the Mainstream Media running a story that many in the Alternative Media had already written about..
+It always amuses me to see the Mainstream Media running a story that many in the Alt Media had already written about.

-While SkyNews, the MSM and Government Ministers were scrabbling about, hastily pumping out the ‘Global Warming’ rubbish to the gullible and the brain-dead, the truth was out there, it always was, you were just looking in the wrong places.
+While SkyNews, the rest of the mass media and government ministers were scrabbling about, hastily pumping out the ‘Global Warming’ rubbish to the gullible and the brain-dead, the truth was out there, it always was, you were just looking in the wrong places.

 By Christopher Booker.

 “The shocking truth is that these floods were not a natural disaster, but the result of deliberate policy”

 I fear the front-page story in The Telegraph – revealing that the worst of the flood damage could have been prevented – didn’t tell the half of it.

 Nor did another newspaper’s “exclusive” on the story, reported here last week, that the Met Office had forecast in November that the three months between December and February would be drier than usual.

 Devastating evidence has now come to light not just that the floods covering 65 square miles of the Somerset Levels could have been prevented, but that they were deliberately engineered by Labour ministers in 2009, regardless of the property and human rights of the thousands of people whose homes and livelihoods would be affected.
 Furthermore, that wildly misleading Met Office forecast in November led the Environment Agency to take a step that has made the flooding infinitely more disastrous than it need have been.